Summary accessibility statement

 National Route 3 runs nearby.

 From Glastonbury: Take the B3151 to Wedmore.
-At the village of Meare, go past garage on your left and take the next left into Ashcott Road.
+At the village of Meare, go past garage on your left, then follow the brown sign, taking the second left into Ashcott Road.
 The reserve entrance is 1 mile on the left after the Railway Inn.

 Follow Main Road for about 1.5 miles through the village of Meare past Meare Manor on your left.
+Here you will see a brown sign directing you to take the next right.
 You will reach a narrow part of the road with a colourful painted fence on your left.
 Here you need to turn right onto Ashcott Road.
 The reserve entrance is 1 mile on the left after the Railway Inn.

 Sat nav POI file: If you have a satellite navigation system that can accept POI files, please see our POI page for a download link and instructions.